The Architecture

 Length of service at the company or in the role

-Valid — explicitly listed as a bona fide factor under CA Equal Pay Act and Federal EPA.
-However: it must be applied consistently and must actually correlate with pay differences.
-If Brian Kowalski earns more than Keisha Washington and has one fewer year of experience, tenure alone won't justify it.
+Valid — listed as a bona fide factor under CA EPA and Federal EPA.
+Must be applied consistently and actually correlate with pay differences.
+If Brian Kowalski earns more than Keisha Washington with one fewer year of experience, tenure alone won't justify it.

 Documented PerformanceOptional · Valid

 Valid — listed as "merit" under CA and Federal EPA.
-Critical requirement: the performance system itself must be gender-neutral.
-If your calibration process has historical bias (and most do), performance ratings can actually make pay gaps worse and harder to defend.
+The performance system itself must be gender-neutral.
+Biased calibration makes pay gaps worse and harder to defend.

 Revenue ContributionOptional

-FAILS VALIDATION as a standalone factor.
-Like "strategic importance", revenue contribution tends to rate sales and finance roles higher — roles with historical gender skews.
-It can be captured within "responsibility" if framed correctly, but as a separate criterion it creates disparate impact exposure.
+FAILS VALIDATION as standalone factor.
+Like "strategic importance", it rates sales and finance roles higher — historically gender-skewed.
+Capture it within "responsibility"; as a separate criterion it creates disparate impact exposure.

 Education / CredentialsOptional · Valid